The Addams Family (video game): Development

 The team consisted of James Higgins as coder, Warren Lancashire for game design and graphics, Simon Butler for additional graphics, and Jonathan Dunn for music.
 Ocean only had the script to work with throughout development.
 Because most of the story was dictated by character dialogue, it was tough to incorporate it into a video game; they ultimately chose to base the game on the film's last 20 minutes.
-Described Higgins, it was natural that the game starring a gothic family would have horror fiction tropes such as skulls and ghosts as enemies; however, Butler's surreal sense led to the creation of enemies like the flying teacups and tricycle-riding frogs.
+Higgins said that it was natural that the game, which starred a gothic family, would have horror fiction tropes such as skulls and ghosts as enemies; however, Butler's surreal sense led to the creation of enemies like the flying teacups and tricycle-riding frogs.

-The Addams Family was initially planned to be a puzzle video game released only on computer systems, but within two weeks of development, Paramount called Ocean asking to create a port of the game on the SNES.
-After finishing the SNES version in November 1991, they went back to the code for the computer version and, with a console-game-influenced viewpoint, disliked it to the point of rejecting it.
-They found it had too little graphical colorfulness, too slow of a frame rate and no parallax scrolling.
-Additionally, with a lack of "console-style" products released on systems like the Amiga, Ocean had wanted to be the first company to develop and release a 16-bit computer game that was a Mario-esque platformer well before the game's development began.
-Thus, they made the computer ports identical to those of the console releases, "arcadey" platformers with pickup items, extra lives, level warps, secret areas, and bonuses.
+The Addams Family was initially planned to be a puzzle game released only on computer systems.
+However, within two weeks of development, Paramount asked Ocean to create a port of the game for the SNES.
+After finishing the SNES version in November 1991, Ocean went back to the code for the computer version and, with a console game-influenced viewpoint, disliked it to the point of rejecting it.
+They found it had too little graphical colorfulness, too slow of a frame rate, and no parallax scrolling.
+Additionally, with a lack of "console-style" products released on systems like the Amiga, Ocean had wanted to be the first company to develop and release a 16-bit computer game that was a Mario-esque platformer well before development began.
+Thus, they made the computer ports identical to the console releases, "arcadey" platformers with pickup items, extra lives, level warps, secret areas, and bonuses.
 Two other console-type platform games would be released on computers around the same time as The Addams Family: Fire and Ice and James Pond 2: Codename: RoboCod.
-Thus, reviews of 16-bit computer versions of The Addams Family constantly brought up those two titles.
+Reviews of the 16-bit computer versions of The Addams Family constantly brought up those two titles as a result.